bloodnok-marine/Graceful_PSU/docs/psu.md

 The supercapacitor board is now attached to the underside of the board, providing more room on top.

-The power MOSFETs are now mounted horizontally, to reduce the board's headroom requirements.
+The power MOSFETs and tall capacitors, are now mounted horizontally, to reduce the board's headroom requirements.

 Allowance for an optional buck-convertor board (B1) has been added.
 This can replace the 5V regulator made from discrete components.